What is the CIA triad (confidentiality, integrity and availability)?

-- To ensure integrity, use version control, access control, security control, data logs and checksums.
+- Use version control, access control, security control, data logs and checksums.

 - Use network or server monitoring systems.

-- Ensure a data recovery and business continuity (BC) plan is in place in case of data loss.
+- Have a data recovery and business continuity plan in place in case of data loss.

-The concept of the CIA triad formed over time and does not have a single creator.
-Confidentiality may have first been proposed as early as 1976 in a study by the U.S. Air Force.
+The CIA triad doesn't have a single creator.
+The term confidentiality may have first been used in computer science as early as 1976 in a study by the U.S. Air Force.
 Likewise, the concept of integrity was explored in a 1987 paper titled "A Comparison of Commercial and Military Computer Security Policies" written by David Clark and David Wilson.
-The paper recognized that commercial computing had a need for accounting records and data correctness.
-Even though it is not as easy to find an initial source, the concept of availability became more widespread one year later in 1988.
+That paper recognized that commercial computing had a need for accounting records and data correctness.
+Even though it isn't as easy to find an initial source, the concept of availability became more widely used in 1988.